How to Plot Poisson Distribution in Excel (with Easy Steps)

 Results to Plot Poisson Distribution in Excel

 Here, B5 is the number of incidents X, ‘Source Data’!$E$5 refers to the mean λ, and FALSE is for non-cumulative Poisson Distribution.
-If we would do this calculation in the same sheet as the source data, the formula would be =POISSON.DIST(B5,$E$5,FALSE).
+If we do this calculation in the same sheet as the source data, the formula would be =POISSON.DIST(B5,$E$5,FALSE).
 Not a big issue, right?
 Don’t forget to use Absolute Reference for mean.
 Otherwise, you will not get the correct result.

 📌 Step 3: Plot Poisson Distribution Results